emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-property-management.md

 The downside of this overview is that you cannot create a new property and the action is immediately executed.
 This means that when someone else restarts a flow using a property a couple seconds later the reality is already changed (and not specifically only on the environment you have currently selected)

-### 3.3 Via the Set release properties option when creating a Release
+### 3.3 Set release properties option when creating a Release

 A third overview in the Deploy phase of eMagiz gives you the option to link properties to a certain release **on a certain environment**.
 This gives you the option to prepare the list of new properties and property values that need to be changed before you do the deployment and linked them directly to the release.